krolique/project_euler/docs/algorithms/binary-search.rst

 Implementation
 --------------

-The following is a basic binary search procedure written in python
+The following is a basic binary search function written in python

 .. code:: python